Meerut Metro

 Number of Lines1 Lines

-1 is near to be operational and
+(1 is operational and

-2 are expected
+2 are expected)

 Number of Stations13